groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/architecture.md

 causing the server to reject connections.
 It should only be used for testing purposes.

 The low-level server runners do not maintain caches.
+However, when they receive data or requests for actions, they send out the cache update messages.
+This restricts the sources for the cache updates, so that the message sending doesn't need to be remembered to be added to a bunch of different places, but instead just one (well, each server implementation).

 ### Cached Command Runners

-The cached command runners delegate commands to the server runners, and inform the [cache](#caches) about the updates.
+The cached command runners delegate commands to the server runners.
+Updates to the caches is done through the messaging system.
+The cached server runners know how to return immediate values for queries.
+These runners should sit on top of caches, rather than manage the cache themselves.

 ## Caches